johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-12-24-bun-overview/index.md

 Bun has great support for watch mode and hot reloading.
 Reloads are fast.
 The filesystem watchers you're likely used to have several layers of libraries wrapping the native APIs or worse, rely on polling.

-Instead, Bun uses operating system native filesystem watcher APIs like kqueue or inotify to detect changes to files.
+Instead, Bun uses operating system native filesystem watcher APIs like `kqueue1` or `inotify` to detect changes to files.
 Bun also does a number of optimizations to enable it scale to larger projects (such as setting a high rlimit for file descriptors, statically allocated file path buffers, reuse file descriptors when possible, etc).

-The Bun team demonstrate this in their documentation:
+The Bun team demonstrate the performance of watch mode in their documentation:

 ![incredibly fast hot reloading in VS Code](https://user-images.githubusercontent.com/709451/228439002-7b9fad11-0db2-4e48-b82d-2b88c8625625.gif)